This post may contain affiliate links. Please see my disclosure policy for details.

 Originally, these little pastries were made into bread loaves and given as an offering to the spirits or Vélés.

 You’ll often find these in the bakeries and locals buy these by the kilo!
 But, you can just buy a small bag to sample some.
-It’s incredible cheap and a yummy snack.
+It’s incredibly cheap and a yummy snack.

 Book a Lithuanian food tour of Vilnius!